mutha-varun/Alex/README.md

 Opening and closing of apps, searching Wikipedia for information, telling jokes, taking a screenshot, telling me the temperature, translating from Hindi to English, and much more.

 In this project, I learnt to implement many libraries in python.
-This is a basic assistant without any use of neural networks and works completely on your speech and matching that against a set of keywords and using extensive else if ladder to perform a task assigned to the keyword.
+This is a basic assistant without any use of neural networks, works completely on your speech and matches that against a set of keywords, using extensive else if ladder to perform a task assigned to the keyword.

 ## This is the GUI window that opens up after authentication